Tag: jim thorpe

 Allentown vs. Hartford Senators at Bulkeley Stadium, 1932.

 There would be no minor league baseball in Hartford during the year of 1933.
-Instead, local jeweler.
-Bill Savitt rented Bulkeley Stadium and staged his semi-professional Savitt Gems against professional and independent clubs.
+Instead, a local jeweler named Bill Savitt rented Bulkeley Stadium and staged his semi-professional Savitt Gems against professional and independent clubs.
 Not until 1934 did the Senators restart operations in the newly formed Northeastern League.
 Johnny Roser settled in again as the club’s power-hitter.
 A 38 year old first baseman named Snake Henry had a brilliant year at the plate.
-Hartford had talent but they lacked consistency.
+Hartford had talent, but they lacked consistency.
 Three different managers attempted to steer the team, who finished in fourth place.

 Mayor Beach tosses the first pitch at Opening Day, Hartford, 1934.